Autastic-Media/Easy-English-Alphabet/README.md

 ## 🎓 Emotional Purpose

-**Easy English Alphabet – Take Quiz Module** is a learning sanctuary designed for autistic users who benefit from a calmer, more predictable sensory environment.
+**Easy English Alphabet** is a learning sanctuary designed for autistic users who benefit from a calmer, more predictable sensory environment.

 It offers:
 - Visual and auditory repetition to reinforce engagement and retention